 Add fun garnishes like edible flowers, lemon zest, fresh berries, candied lemon slices, or even festive sprinkles.

 Make an unfrosted Lemon Curd Cake and leave off the cream cheese whipped cream.
+Just top your cake with lemon curd!

 Frequently Asked Questions (FAQ’s)